DoDoanHoangDu/E-commerce-Sales-Analyzer/README.md

-Open folder with Live Server then Go Live <br>
+Open folder in VS Code then Go Live with Live Server (extension) <br>
 (Else the browser will block access to the script files)